Discrimination in Antigua and Barbuda: Ethnic and immigrant discrimination

 In 2011, 30% of people in Antigua and Barbuda were immigrants, and 13% were part of an ethnic minority.
 It is common in Antigua and Barbuda for immigrants to be told to "go back to where you came from", and people are often insulted for seeking immigration-related services.
 According to WiredJA, CARICOM nationals are also subject to random stops by immigration officials, especially in the V. C. Bird International Airport.
 African and CARICOM nationals are also more likely to be discriminated against and forced into human trafficking.

+According to Prime Minister Gaston Browne, 15% of the prison population is Jamaican even though they only make up about 5% of the national population.

 Anti-Barbudan discrimination

-Anti-Barbudan discrimination is common in Antigua, especially among government officials and the upper class.
-Prime Minister Gaston Browne is a major proponent of this discrimination, in 2020 spreading false claims that Barbuda is in an inbreeding crisis, and encouraging Barbuda Council members to work with health minister Molwyn Joseph to "find a solution".
-The human rights of Barbudans are also frequently violated, with proposals made for Barbudans to have to pay for land they already legally occupy, and elections being held when Barbudans do not have access to a polling place within their constituency.
+Anti-Barbudan discrimination is common in Antigua, especially since the start of the Barbuda crisis in 2017.
+Browne is a major proponent of this, spreading false claims in 2020 that Barbuda is in an inbreeding crisis, and encouraging Barbuda Council members to work with health minister Molwyn Joseph to "find a solution".
+The human rights of Barbudans are also contentious, with proposals made for Barbudans to have to pay for land they currently occupy, and elections being held when Barbudans do not have access to a polling place within their constituency.